puravsood/vegetable-defect-detection/README.md

 A lightweight deep learning system for **real-time classification of fresh vs. stale vegetables** using MobileNetV2, deployed on NVIDIA Jetson Nano.
 This edge-AI solution enables offline, low-latency inference for smart agriculture and automated food quality control.

 > ⚠️ **Note:** This project is still in progress and the model is not fully optimized.
 Current inference speed and robustness are sufficient for demonstrations but **may not be production-ready**.
 Optimization steps like TensorRT conversion, pruning, quantization, and better dataset augmentation are recommended before deployment.
+Also note that if the model lags or causes fps drops, you can remove the finetuning and train it normally for a higher number of epochs

 ---